 - The Library Director will take all factors under advisement and come to a decision.
 The decision will be communicated to the complainant and to the members of the Library Committee in writing.

-- Should the complainant wish to appeal the decision, it will follow regular institutional channels, going next to the Chief Academic Officer, and finally to the President of the College.
+- Should the complainant wish to appeal the decision, it will follow regular institutional channels, going next to the Provost, and finally to the President of the College.

 COLLECTION MAINTENANCE POLICY

-MCC Libraries are committed to a policy of collection development through careful selection and weeding.
+MCC Library is committed to a policy of collection development through careful selection and weeding.
 Spatial issues and specific criteria in each subject field will determine weeding.
 All weeding efforts will take into consideration funds available for replacements.